John Blake (soldier)

-John Young Filmore Blake, also known as John Y.F.
+John Young Filmore Blake (October 6, 1856 – January 24, 1907), also known as John Y.F.
 Blake and J.Y.F.
 Blake was an Irish-American soldier and writer.
-He was born October 6, 1856, in Bolivar, Missouri in the United States, and died January 24, 1907, in New York City.
 Blake served as a foreign volunteer for the Boers of the South African Republic during the Second Boer War.

 Early life

 After his birth in 1856, Blake's family soon moved to Denton County, Texas.
 There he grew up cattle ranching and learned to ride horses.
 His father sent him to the University of Arkansas at Fayetteville in 1871.
 Soon after graduating, he received an appointment to West Point in 1876.
 Upon graduating from West Point in June 1880, Blake began his military career, assigned as a 2nd Lieutenant to the 6th U.S. Cavalry stationed in Arizona.
 He served under General Willcox, General Crook, and General Miles during the Apache Wars.
 Resigning from the military in 1889, Blake moved to Grand Rapids, Michigan to become a businessman, as his wife and family wanted him to settle down.
 After about five years he soon found out that "'the tricks of the trade', were too deep for me" and giving into his desire for adventure, headed to South Africa as a gold prospector.